 What is Vectra 3DⓇ for Dogs?

-Vectra 3DⓇ is a topical treatment that repels and kills fleas, ticks, mosquitoes, biting and sand flies, lice and mites (excluding mange mites).
+Vectra 3DⓇ for dogs is a topical treatment that repels and kills fleas, ticks, mosquitoes, biting and sand flies, lice and mites (excluding mange mites).

 What Are the Active Ingredients in Vectra 3DⓇ Flea and Tick Prevention?